jonasoesch/p9/1-introduction.md

 To answer this question, the following sub-questions need to be answered first:

-* How do readers interpret transitions between charts?
+* How do readers interpret transitions between charts in narrative visualizations?
-* What benefits could animation provide to this process?
+* How could animation support this process?

-A secondary objective of the present thesis is to introduce a software library that permits the **rapid creation of narrative visualization with animated transitions**.
+In order to create an experiment to answer the main research question, a software needs to be developed that supports the creation of narrative visualizations with animated transitions.